DataDog/documentation/content/en/tracing/security/agent_span_modification.md

 ## Replace rules for tag filtering

 To scrub sensitive data from your [span][2]'s tags, use the `replace_tags` setting [in your datadog.yaml configuration file][3] or the `DD_APM_REPLACE_TAGS` environment variable.
-It is a list containing one or more groups of parameters that describe how to perform replacements of sensitive data within your tags.
+The value of the setting or environment variable is a list of one or more groups of parameters that specify how to replace sensitive data in your tags.
 These parameters are:

 * `name`: The key of the tag to replace.
 To match all tags, use `*`.
 To match the resource, use `resource.name`.
 * `pattern`: The regexp pattern to match against.